megascrapper/it-u401/_pages/findings.md

 However, when gender is taken into consideration, it becomes clear that women tend to own an iPhone more than men.
 While male participants are still mostly dominated by iOS users, it is lower than the overall percentage with 61% of participants using iPhones.
 On the other hand, 75% of female participants use iPhones while only 25% of females use Android phones.

-{% include figure image_path="/assets/images/phone-os-gender.png" alt="A pie chart on survey mobile phone OS by gender." %}
+{% include figure image_path="/assets/images/phone-os-gender.png" alt="A pie chart on survey mobile phone OS by gender.
+On the male pie chart, iOS (blue) is 61.11% while Android (green) is 38.89%.
+On the female chart, iOS is 75% and Android is 25%." %}

 From the figures above, it shows that within Wellington Secondary College, females are more likely to use an iPhone than male.